Nociception/log_vs_lin_scale_on_scatter/README.md

    ```bash
    sudo apt install python3
    ```
-   You also need the package manager pip3:
+   You also need the package manager `pip3`:
    ```bash
    sudo apt install python3-pip
    ```

    [Python](https://en.wikipedia.org/wiki/Python_(programming_language) is language programming, used to develop this program.
 Installing it allows you to run it (which is not possible without).

-4. (if necessary and prefered) Install make:
+4. (if necessary and prefered) Install `make`:
-   You can run the program with or without make.
+   You can run the program with or without `make`.
    The Makefile manages some things for you, that you definetly can do on your own.
-   But if you would like to use the Makefile, then install make.
+   But if you would like to use the Makefile, then install `make`.

    You maybe already have it ; check it out:
    ```bash